Deposit Return Scheme (DRS): What UK Businesses Need to Know

 What is the Deposit Return Scheme (DRS)?

 The Deposit Return Scheme (DRS) is a system where a small, refundable deposit is added to the price of certain single-use drinks containers at the point of sale.
+In April 2026, Exchange for Change confirmed that the deposit will be a flat 20p on all in-scope containers, regardless of size.
 When the empty container is returned to an approved collection point, that deposit is paid back to the customer.

 The aim of the Deposit Return Scheme in the UK is straightforward: to increase recycling rates, reduce litter, and capture cleaner, higher-quality materials that can be recycled back into new products.
 It’s worth noting that DRS won’t apply to every drinks container on the market (e.g HDPE milk bottles, liquid medicines, and flavour enhancers or sweeteners) – only those that fall within the scheme’s defined size and material criteria.